Aciety/contents/TERMS_OF_SERVICE.md

            legal, government bodies with the condition that the CI Discloser will be informed of such actions as soon as possible.
-    1. CI Receiver upon violating an article regarding CI within this Agreement will have to pay a fine to CI Discloser equal to 10% of the average estimated value (per first year of execution) of the Request associated with that CI if there is a written demand from the CI Discloser, or 1000 EUR at minimum.
+    1. CI Receiver upon violating an article regarding CI within this Agreement will have to pay a fine to CI Discloser equal to 10% of the Request Size associated with that CI if there is a written demand from the CI Discloser, or 1000 EUR at minimum.
 CI Receiver also has to compensate all direct damages caused by the violation if the fine does not cover them.